tuxnam/Blog/_posts/2023-04-05-Microsoft-365-enumeration.md

 From a detection standpoint, however, this also means that enumeration and spraying from AWS public IP ranges will be a signature of TeamFiltration.

 **Note:** the framework might evolve in the future and bring similar capabilities on Azure or GCP or even bring VPS capabilities in, but in the current state, AWS public ip ranges is a good IOC to build on.
-As the framework is open-source, attackers could easily change or remove the user of Fireprox to adapt to their own infrastructures/needs.
+As the framework is open-source, attackers could change or remove the user of Fireprox to adapt to their own infrastructures/needs.

 ## Enumeration